yadnyeshkolte/skyciv/README.md

 - Export capabilities to various formats
 - Integration with SkyCiv's structural analysis tools

-## 📝 Hackathon Notes

-This project was created for the UI Hacks 2025 hackathon.
-The goal was to enhance an existing website with new functionality while maintaining its visual identity and user experience.
-The addition of an in-browser 3D model viewer addresses a real need for engineers and architects who want to quickly visualize their structural designs without specialized software.

 ## 📄 License

 MIT License

-## 👨‍💻 About Me

-I'm a full-stack developer passionate about creating tools that make complex technical tasks more accessible.
-This project combines my interest in 3D visualization, engineering, and web development.

 ## 🙏 Acknowledgements